jaredraycoleman/Southaven/Session Recaps/Session 12 - The Emerald Heist.md

 Then the alarms blared.

-**Zahir Tariq**, leader of the Obsidian Army, arrived with a garrison of guards.
-Lirielle, still disguised as Eirik, attempted to bluff her way out, misnaming Zahir as “Zahoo” and “Zaboomafoo” in perfect Eirik fashion.
+[[Zahir Tariq]], leader of the [[Obsidian Army]], arrived with a garrison of guards.
+Lirielle, still disguised as Eirik, attempted to bluff her way out, misnaming Zahir as "Zahoo" and "Zaboomafoo" in perfect Eirik fashion.
 The ruse nearly worked—until Momeline appeared, breaking the illusion.

 Zahir ordered his men to strike.
 A brutal fight ensued.
 Ferinthria unleashed a devastating fireball, obliterating many guards.
 Dravencoles and Momeline took down Zahir with hammer and blade.
 Lirielle incinerated attackers with _Burning Hands_, but reinforcements continued flooding in.

 Just as hope dwindled, an explosion rocked the chamber.
-A new tunnel opened—and through it came **Velara**, **Lyrian**, and the **Black Thorns**, here to extract the party.
+A new tunnel opened—and through it came Velara, Lyrian, and the [[Black Thorns]], here to extract the party.
 They fled into the stables, Zahir hot on their heels.
 Mounting horses, the party galloped into the night, vanishing into the city streets with the hammer in hand.